 A vegetarian chooses not to eat meat, chicken, and fish.
 Your child also has some other options within that group, such as:

-Lacto-ovo vegetarian: He’ll still eat dairy foods and eggs.
+Lacto-ovo vegetarian: They’ll still eat dairy foods and eggs.

-Flexitarian: He’ll try to avoid meat, chicken, and fish, but may eat them sometimes.
+Flexitarian: They’ll try to avoid meat, chicken, and fish, but may eat them sometimes.

-Vegan: He won’t eat any animal products or by-products.
+Vegan: They won’t eat any animal products or by-products.